Category Archives: Saxe-Altenburg Royals

 Ernst II with his wife and children, c1906. source: Wikipedia

-Ernst II abdicated on November 13, 1918, as the German Empire came to an end.
-Taking an apartment in Berlin, he spent some time studying at the University of Berlin, hearing lectures in physics, oceanography, and philosophy.
+Ernst II abdicated on November 13, 1918, as the German Empire ended.
+Taking an apartment in Berlin, he studied at the University of Berlin, hearing lectures in physics, oceanography, and philosophy.
 Ernst and his wife separated, and their marriage formally ended in divorce on January 17, 1920.
 Later that year, he announced his engagement to an opera singer, Helena Thomas, but the marriage never took place.

 Schloss Fröhliche Wiederkunft. photo: By Fovea112 – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=14542089

-Soon after taking residence, Ernst had a modern observatory constructed at the Schloss, to enjoy his love of astronomy.
-At that time, Ernst began using the title Baron of Rieseneck, as he was forbidden from using his ducal title.
-It wasn’t until 1934 that he was again permitted to use ‘Duke of Saxe-Altenburg’, but only as a surname.
+Ernst had a modern observatory constructed at the Schloss to enjoy his love of astronomy.
+Ernst began using the title Baron of Rieseneck, as he was forbidden from using his ducal title.
+It was not until 1934 that he was again permitted to use ‘Duke of Saxe-Altenburg’, but only as a surname.
 In the 1930s, he studied at the Astrophysical Institute at the University of Jena, further expanding his scientific knowledge.
 In 1934, he married his longtime companion, Maria Triebel (b.
 October 1893).
 As the marriage was morganatic, his new wife took the title Countess of Rieseneck.
 They had no children.

 At the age of 83, Ernst II, Duke of Saxe-Altenburg died at Schloss Fröhliche Wiederkunft on March 22, 1955.
 He is buried in the Ducal Cemetery in Trockenborn-Wolfersdorf alongside his second wife.
 He was the only former German ruler who was a citizen of the German Democratic Republic (East Germany), and the last surviving sovereign from the German Empire.
 The Saxe-Altenburg line ended in 1991, following the death of Ernst’s son, Hereditary Prince Georg Moritz.